Discipline and Punishment: Student Codes of Conduct and Discipline Policies

 Provisions of Student Codes of Conduct

-- Student Expectations - behavioral and moral guidelines that the school expects each student to follow
+- Student Expectations: Behavioral and moral guidelines that the school expects each student to follow

-- Prohibitions - specific behaviors that students are forbidden from engaging in
+- Prohibitions: Specific behaviors that the code of conduct forbids students from engaging in

-- Pledge - a pledge to abide by the school's code of conduct that students usually must sign
+- Pledge: A pledge to abide by the school's code of conduct that students usually must sign

 School Discipline Policies

-- Referral to Administrators or Detention - for minor offenses
+- Referral to Administrators or Detention: For minor offenses

-- Removal to an Alternative Education Program - for students with recurring behavioral problems
+- Removal to an Alternative Education Program: For students with recurring behavioral problems

 Discipline Policies for Off-Campus Conduct